formerly Leading Contemplative Groups

 (*Australian citizens and holders of a permanent humanitarian visa.)

 If you already a student with the University of Divinity, contact the registrar at your own Home College to arrange enrolment.

 There is also the option of auditing this unit, at a reduced cost.

-Fees for auditing for 2020 ($500) are payable in full to Whitley College at the time of enrolling as an auditing student.
+Fees for auditing for 2021 ($500) are payable in full to Whitley College at the time of registering as an audit participant.

 Chris Page can also be emailed for more information about the unit, or call him on 0417 506 338.